 Secure Score does not express an absolute measure of how likely you are to get breached.
 It expresses the extent to which you have adopted controls which can offset the risk of being breached.
 No service can guarantee that you will not be breached, and Secure Score should not be interpreted as a guarantee in any way.

 Who can use Secure Score?

-Anyone who has admin permissions (global admin or a custom admin role) for an Office 365 Business Premium or Enterprise subscription can access the Secure Score at https://securescore.office.com.
+Anyone who has admin permissions (global admin or a custom admin role) for an Office 365 Enterprise, Microsoft 365 Business, or Office 365 Business Premium subscription can access Secure Score at https://securescore.office.com.
 Users who aren't assigned an admin role won't be able to access Secure Score .
 However, admins can use the tool to share their results with other people in their organization.
 We're looking at including other, non-admin roles in the permissions list in the future.
 If there are specific roles you'd like us to consider, let us know by posting on the Office Security, Privacy & Compliance community.